krestaino/podcast-xml-parser/README.md

 **Parameters**:

 - `source` _(string | URL | number)_: The source of the XML content.
 Can be a URL object, an iTunes ID, or an XML string.
-- `config` _(Config)_: Configuration options for the request, like request size, pagination, or to additionally return iTunes details.
+- `config` _(Config)_: Configuration options for the request, like request size, request headers, pagination, or to additionally return iTunes details.

 **Returns**:
 A promise that resolves with an object containing: